How to Use a Self-Directed Roth IRA to Shelter Carried Interest Gains

 What Is a Self-Directed Roth IRA?

-A Self-Directed Roth IRA (SD Roth IRA) is a Roth IRA that allows the account owner to invest in alternative assets beyond publicly traded stocks, ETFs, and mutual funds.
+A Self-Directed Roth IRA is a Roth IRA that allows the account owner to invest in alternative assets beyond publicly traded stocks, ETFs, and mutual funds.

 With a self-directed structure, a Roth IRA may invest in assets such as: